MicrosoftDocs/sql-docs/azure-sql/database-watcher-data.md

 > [!TIP]
 > You can add an empty database to each elastic pool you want to monitor, and designate it as the anchor database.
 This way, you can move other databases in and out of the pool, or between pools, without interrupting elastic pool monitoring.

 Data collected from the anchor database contains pool-level metrics, and certain database-level performance metrics for every database in the pool.
-This includes resource utilization and workload throughput metrics for each database.
+For example, this includes resource utilization and request rate metrics for each database.
 For some scenarios, monitoring an elastic pool as a whole makes it unnecessary to monitor each individual database in the pool.

-Certain monitoring data such as pool-level CPU, memory, wait statistics, and storage utilization is only collected at the elastic pool level because it doesn't apply to individual databases in a pool.
+Certain monitoring data such as pool-level CPU, memory, and storage utilization, and wait statistics is only collected at the elastic pool level because it cannot be attributed to an individual database in a pool.
 Conversely, certain other data such as query runtime statistics, database properties, table and index metadata is available only at the database level.

 If you add individual databases from an elastic pool as database watcher targets, you should add the elastic pool as a target as well.
 This way, you get a more complete view of the database and pool performance.

 #### Monitor dense elastic pools

 A [dense elastic pool](./database/elastic-pool-resource-management.md) contains a large number of databases, but has a relatively small compute size.
-This approach lets customers achieve substantial cost savings by keeping the compute resource allocation to a minimum on the assumption that only a small number of databases in the pool are active at the same time.
+This configuration lets customers achieve substantial cost savings by keeping the compute resource allocation to a minimum on the assumption that only a small number of databases in the pool are active at the same time.

 Compute resources available to database watcher queries in a dense elastic pool are further limited to avoid affecting application queries.
 Because of this, database watcher might not be able to collect monitoring data from every database in a dense elastic pool.

 > [!TIP]
 > To monitor a dense elastic pool, enable monitoring at the pool level by adding the elastic pool as a target.
 >
 > It is not recommended to monitor more than a few individual databases in a dense elastic pool.
-You might see gaps in the collected data or larger than expected intervals between data samples.
+You might see gaps in the collected data or larger than expected intervals between data samples due to insufficient compute resources available to database watcher queries.

 ## Datasets